visgl/loaders.gl/docs/api-reference/gltf-loaders/gltf-loader.md

 When parsed asynchronously (not using `loadSync` or `parseSync`):
 * linked binary resources will be loaded and resolved (if url is available).
-* base64 encoded binary data inside the JSON payload will be decodec
+* base64 encoded binary data inside the JSON payload will be decoded

 To support decoding of Draco compressed meshes:
 ```